Scattering Networks on the Sphere for Scalable and Rotationally Equivariant Spherical CNNs

 \section{Spherical Signal Representations}

-We seek a signal representational space that can be used as an initial layer in hybrid spherical CNNs to allow them to scale to high-resolution data.
+We seek a representational space that can be used as an initial layer in hybrid spherical CNNs to scale to high-resolution data.
 Such a representational space must, critically, be scalable, allow subsequent CNN layers to operate at low resolution, and be rotationally equivariant.
 Moreover, to provide an effective representation for machine learning problems the space should provide efficient and stable signal representations, with control over the scale of signal invariances, while being sensitive to all signal content.
-As we will see later in this article, spherical scattering networks can provide such a representational space.
-In this section we concisely review the signal representations on which scattering networks are constructed, namely spatial, harmonic and wavelet signal representations, before discussing the desired invariance and stability properties of the representational space that we seek.
+In this section we concisely review common spherical signal representational spaces, including spatial, harmonic and wavelet signal representations, before discussing the desired invariance and stability properties of the representational space that we seek.